Smith leads Auburn to 10th straight NCAA opening win, 80-61

 Smith, the Southeastern Conference freshman of the year, had a sublime tournament debut with 20 points, 14 rebounds and a right-handed slam dunk that’ll be hard to miss among the highlights of the Tigers’ 80-61 victory over Jacksonville State in the Midwest Region on Friday.

-The Tigers (28-5) will face 10th-seeded Miami on Sunday for a spot in the Sweet 16.
+The Tigers (28-5) will face either seventh-seeded Southern California or 10th-seeded Miam i on Sunday for a spot in the Sweet 16.

 “We have No. 10 and you don’t,” Auburn coach Bruce Pearl said with a smile, referring to Smith.